Table of contents:

 Feminizing the jaw

-- General anesthesia—General anesthesia is usually required for a jaw reduction.
+- General anaesthesia—General anaesthesia is usually required for jaw feminization surgery.

 - Incisions—Incisions are all made intraorally, so no scars will be visible on the outside.